-If you asked the average person in the street ‘what does DevOps mean to you?’ you’d probably get a blank stare.
+If you asked the average person in the street ‘what does DevOps mean to you?’ or even 'what is DevOps?', you’d probably get a blank stare.
 But what about the people who, while not directly involved, are vaguely aware of DevOps as a concept?
 While a vague understanding is better than nothing, it leaves room for misconceptions and misinformation, which can be problematic in the long term.

 Start with the people: DevOps team structure

 Everyone loves a good organisational chart, and talking about how DevOps teams organise themselves provides a useful way of understanding how DevOps should work in practice.
 DevOps is very much about bridging traditionally separate development and operations departments, but this involves more than simply increasing collaboration between teams.